-The Sousa Mendes visa recipients came from forty-six countries and all walks of life.
+The Sousa Mendes visa recipients came from forty-nine countries and all walks of life.
 They were Jews and non-Jews, public figures and private citizens, most with passports but many without.
 The Sousa Mendes Foundation is interested in tracking the fates of all visa recipients, no matter their stories.

 Most of the visa recipients were able to cross into Portugal and arrived at the border town of Vilar Formoso.
 There they were sorted by the Portuguese authorities and assigned to “fixed residences” where they were required to live for the duration of their time in the country.
 They were not permitted to remain in Portugal.
 Their visas were valid for only thirty days, during which time they were required to find ship passage and visas to another country.
 Many Sousa Mendes visa recipients were initially unsuccessful in finding ship passage and onward visas, and required multiple extensions of their Portuguese visas – extensions that were generally granted.